 - What made you feel like you were using your inner genius during the past week?

 The answers to this question can help managers and employees hone in on things they do regularly that tie into their inner genius.
 Once those have been identified, they can focus on including those things more frequently.
 They can also begin focusing on learning and development efforts that help them align with positions where those opportunities will be even more prevalent.

 - What impact did you achieve in the past week?

-Answering this question helps your employees better define their purpose, as well as what it takes to make them feel as though they have made a real, measurable difference in the workplace.
-Again, they can also use this information to inform their career development efforts and tailor training efforts to help them achieve a position that is best suited for their inner genius.
+Answering this question helps your employees better define their purpose.
+Making them feel as though they have made a real, measurable difference in the workplace.
+Again, they can use this information to inform their career development, tailoring training efforts to help them achieve a position that is best suited for their inner genius.

 Free to Be Geniuses

 For real learning and development to happen, employees must be free to use their inner genius.
-That doesn’t mean abandoning their duties now, but it does mean looking at their strengths, passions, interests, and capabilities, and then working with the employee to find ways that they can bring those to bear.
+That doesn’t mean abandoning their duties now.
+It does mean looking at their strengths, passions, interests, and capabilities, then working with the employee to find ways that they can bring those to bear.
 The result is greater enjoyment, better engagement, increased employee retention, and the ability to compete within your industry.